CT SCANDecember 8, 2023

--Guided Bone Regeneration: Rebuilds damaged bone, resulting in a sufficient, strong, and secure foundation for the replacement of a missing tooth.
+-Guided Bone Regeneration: Reconstructs damaged bone, providing an adequate, strong and secure foundation for the replacement of a missing tooth.

--Bone Graft: Maintains the health of your teeth by strengthening the framework surrounding them.
+-Bone Graft: Protects the health of your teeth by strengthening the skeleton surrounding your teeth.

-As soon as you lose a tooth, replace it.
+As soon as you lose a tooth, get a new one.

 Maintain proper oral hygiene habits on a daily basis.

-Follow all of your dentist’s treatment or preventive recommendations.
+Follow all treatment or preventive advice from your dentist.